spoon-l4d2/Nextmod/README.md

 * Spit god-frames set to **6**.
 * Hunter claw changed from **6** to **4**.
 * Enabled Hunter M2's on **standing** hunters.
+* Hunters will now make noise when they spawn.
 * Added Tank Jump Rocks.
 * Added a **20 second** cooldown on Tank Jump Rocks.
 * Added the Witch.